 ANYTHING ELSE TO CONSIDER?

 This subject is interesting and relevant but does require a good level of both literacy and numeracy.
 It provides the opportunity for fieldwork and will complement many other subjects.
 Looking beyond GCSE this course provides an excellent basis for the Geography A Level course we offer in the Sixth Form, the Russell Group of universities has selected Geography as one of their preferred ‘facilitating’ A Level subjects to support an application to degree courses; and Geography Graduates experience low levels of graduate unemployment due to the wide variety of skills which Geography develops.

-For further details of this course, talk to Miss Salmon or your Geography teacher.
+For further details of this course see Miss Salmon, Leader of Geography, or your Geography teacher.